Chart Color Schemes

 West Gosford shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 24.7%, significantly lower than Greater Sydney's average of 38.0%.
+The area has university qualification rates at 24.7%, significantly lower than Greater Sydney's average of 38.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 16.8%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.0%).
 Trade and technical skills are prominent, with 34.5% of residents aged 15+ holding vocational credentials - advanced diplomas (11.0%) and certificates (23.5%).

-Educational participation is high, with 25.0% of residents currently enrolled in formal education.
-This includes 6.9% in primary education, 5.4% in secondary education, and 4.7% pursuing tertiary education.
+Educational participation is notably high, with 25.0% of residents currently enrolled in formal education, including 6.9% in primary, 5.4% in secondary, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education